Please select the country or location you would like to see content from.

 Ibuprofen’s anti-inflammatory effect works by blocking the body’s production of substances called "prostaglandins", which are released in response to illness or injury.
 Prostaglandins can cause pain and inflammation to notify the person they are unwell.
 By stopping prostaglandin production, they can stop the pain, inflammation and even fever.

 Ibuprofen also has a minor antiplatelet effect, which means it stops the blood from clotting.
-Seek the advice of a pharmacist or doctor if you are on any medications that may affect bleeding.
+Seek the advice of your pharmacist or doctor if you are on any medications that may affect bleeding.

 Pharmacist recommended products